KMarkert/EarthEngine.jl/docs/src/usage.md

 # [4] ndvi(f) in Main at REPL[XX]:2
 ```

-If you are interested in learning more about mulitple dispatch, then pleae see the following presentation, [The Unreasonable Effectiveness of Multiple Dispatch](https://www.youtube.com/watch?v=kc9HwsxE1OY) by Stefan Karpinski.
+If you are interested in learning more about mulitple dispatch, then pleae see the following presentation: [The Unreasonable Effectiveness of Multiple Dispatch](https://www.youtube.com/watch?v=kc9HwsxE1OY) by Stefan Karpinski.

 ## Quirks